silverbios/cs-mikrotik-bouncer-alt/README.md

 # CrowdSec MikroTik Bouncer

+This repository aim to implement a [CrowdSec](https://doc.crowdsec.net/) bouncer for the router [MikroTik](https://mikrotik.com) to block malicious IP to access your services.
+For this it leverages [MikroTik API](https://mikrotik.com) to populate a dynamic Firewall Address List.

-A fork of `CrowdSec Bouncer for MikroTik RouterOS appliance` by funkolabs.
+A fork of `CrowdSec Bouncer for MikroTik RouterOS appliance` by [funkolabs](https://github.com/funkolab/cs-mikrotik-bouncer).

 Notice it works differently, some elements are common in the config, but make sure to read carefully this readme file for more details.